Panzer-Jack/Panzer-Jack/README.md

 In the near future, as long as possible, I will still look for my own ideal life style.

-- 🧳 Member of Meituan SaaS，as FE & Mobile App Developer
+- 🧳 Working for @bilibili，as FE dev.
-- 🎓 Working on Vue & React & Flutter and little Android & IOS
+- 🎓 A newbie currently learning Rust.
 - 🔭 I’m currently learning Game Development & Music & Drawing
 - 😃 An amateur in playing harmonica, piano and digital painting
 - ❤️ A fan of RTS games, especially Paradox Interactive
-- ❤️ I like watching Animations、reading Light Novels、playing Galgame and all the element about ACGN

 ---